livecycle/preevy/README.md

 The data collected is *anonymous* and cannot be used to uniquely identify a user.
 Access to the data is limited to Livecycle's employees and not shared with 3rd parties.

+To see the collected data, set the environment variable `PREEVY_TELEMETRY_FILE` to a filename.

 We appreciate the usage data sent to us as - it's the most basic and raw type of feedback we get from our users.
 However, if you are concerned about sending out data, you may choose to disable telemetry.